-Aaptiv, for example, only includes audio content which might be confusing for yoga beginners who need to watch an instructor to understand the moves.
+Aaptiv only includes audio content which might be confusing for yoga beginners who need to watch an instructor to understand the moves.
 More advanced practitioners might prefer this style, though, as they won’t be distracted from their poses by turning to look at a screen.

-Peloton Digital is also limited in the scope of its yoga content.
-There were six regular instructors at the time of writing, and the available class types include Power Yoga, Yoga Flow, Yoga Basics, Restorative Yoga, and Yoga Anywhere.
+Peloton App is also limited in the scope of its yoga content.
+There were six regular instructors at the time of writing, and the available class types include Power Yoga, Yoga Flow, Yoga Basics, Prenatal Yoga, Restorative Yoga, and Yoga Anywhere.

 Both offer a wide variety of yoga styles and courses, though many Glo courses need to be purchased separately from the subscription price.

-We think this platform provides more programs, yoga styles, and instructors than other yoga programs, and the company is transparent about their pricing and refund policy.
+This platform provides more programs, yoga styles, and instructors than other yoga programs, and the company is transparent about their pricing and refund policy.

 You can read descriptions of every class, and most of the programs include a preview video that gives you a look at a roughly ten-minute segment of one of the videos.

-We also noticed that there are Alo Moves videos available on YouTube if you want to try out a full workout before signing up for a free trial.
+There are Alo Moves videos available on YouTube if you want to try out a full workout before signing up for a free trial.